-If the Contractor encounters a threatened or endangered species, prehistoric dwelling sites, human remains, or concentrated historic or prehistoric artifacts anywhere the Contractor performs the work, the Contractor shall immediately suspend the work and notify the Engineer of the encounter.
-If encountering prehistoric dwelling sites, human remains, or concentrated historic or prehistoric artifacts protect the location of the encounter from further disturbance.
+If the Contractor encounters one or more of the items included in the following list anywhere the Contractor performs the work, the Contractor shall immediately suspend the work and notify the Engineer of the encouter:

+- Threatened or endangered species;

+- Prehistoric dwelling sites;

+- Human remains;

+- Concentrated historic or prehistoric artifacts; or

+- Vertebrate, invertebrate, plant and trace fossils.

+If encountering one of the following, protect the location from further disturbance:

+- Prehistoric dwelling sites; - Human remains; - Concentrated historic or prehistoric artifacts; or - Vertebrate, invertebrate, plant and trace fossils.

 Resume work in the location of the encounter only with written approval from the Engineer.